 The following items require a Policy Amendment:

-- Any project, outside of a pool, added to the TIP using federal funds including CMAQ, STPBG, or TAP funds, or if the project is an Air Quality Significant Project.
+- Any project, outside of a CDOT STIP funding pool, added to the TIP using federal funds including CMAQ, STBG or TA funds, or if the project is an Air Quality Significant Project (see examples above).

 - Any project that has all Federal funding removed or is deleted from the TIP.

-- A change in funding sources from 100% local to federal funds.
+- A change in funding sources from local/state to include any amount of federal funds.

-- Any significant change in scope of a project.
-A scope change is defined as any sponsor-directed alteration that requires a modification in a project’s activity, location, or schedule that triggers a review of the National Environmental Policy Act (NEPA) process.
-Common scope changes are (1) engineering change, (2) quantity change, (3) location change, and (4) schedule change.
-Of particular interest would be any schedule changes that might affect the TIP’s air quality conformity because the completion date of a regionally significant project would occur in a different time frame than that modeled by APCD.
+- Any significant change in the scope of a project.
+A scope change is defined as any sponsor-directed alteration that requires a modification in a project’s activity, location, or schedule which triggers a review of the National Environmental Policy Act (NEPA) process or air quality analysis.
+Common scope changes are: (1) engineering change, (2) quantity change, (3) location change, and (4) schedule change.
+Specifically, any schedule changes that might impact the TIP’s air quality conformity as the completion date of a regionally significant project would occur in a different time frame than that modeled by APCD.

 - A change between federal funding sources.